jleiva/leivajd.com/src/posts/2023/reverse-interview.md

 - How’s the engineering culture?
 - What’s the current tech stack?
 - Where is the engineering team located?
 It is fully remote?
 - How big is the team?
 - Do you have any concerns about my experience or skill set?
 - When was the last time you took time off?
 Whats the expectation when youre on vacations? expected that employees be checking emails, slack messages, etc. when OOO.

+Fuentes:

 - [Reverse interview](https://github.com/viraptor/reverse-interview)
 - [Questions I'm asking in interviews](https://jvns.ca/blog/2013/12/30/questions-im-asking-in-interviews/)